Domino's delivers Street-beating sales and profit

-(Reuters) - Domino's Pizza Inc (DPZ.N) reported better-than-expected quarterly revenue and profit, boosted by store openings, lower food costs and higher supply chain revenues from franchises.
+July 25 (Reuters) - Domino's Pizza Inc reported better-than-expected quarterly revenue and profit, boosted by store openings, lower food costs and higher supply chain revenues from franchises.

 Same-store sales at company-owned outlets in the United States, Domino's biggest source of store revenue, jumped 11.2 percent in the second quarter, crushing the 7.70 percent rise analysts polled by research firm Consensus Metrix had expected.